zgoad1/VILE/README.md

 **- A -**

 **- B -**
-- Flying plane does not reach edges of map
+- Reticle/targeting does not work when the enemy approaches the center of the screen from a distance
-- Time starts out scaled at 0
-- Reticle doesn't show possessible animation as soon as an enemy is stunned1
-- HP bars aren't always active when they should be
 - robots can get stuck on corner barrier posts
 - CR's animation places it at origin
-- Reticle/targeting does not work when the enemy approaches the center of the screen from a distance
-- sometimes the reticle refuses to target a particular enemy, but works for others
 - sprinting into a corner can clip you through the wall
 - turning does not use deltatime
 - Unpossessing enemies whilst attacking with them was problematic and given a hasty fix